 Chinese New Year

 Each year, the Chinese New Year celebration takes place anywhere from the end of January to the end of February, depending on the lunar calendar.
-2016 is the year of the Monkey and the celebrations will take place from February 7-13th.
 If you’re in Beijing, you can enjoy fireworks shows on New Year’s Eve, and temple festivals (cultural celebrations and meals near temples) on New Year’s Day.

 Have you ever visited China?
 Let us know your favorite experience there in the comments below.